-All guidelines for dissertation production (see page 21 of this document) should be obtained and studied before writing begins.
+Dissertation Production: All guidelines for dissertation production should be obtained and studied before writing begins.
 Consult appropriate personnel in the Office of Research and Graduate Studies in person before final formatting of your graphics.

 Scheduling the Defense - Procedures for scheduling a defense are outlined on page 22 of this document.